 Posture doesn’t often get the attention it deserves.
 But chances are you will always notice someone with a great posture and remember someone with a bad one – be it the army guy with the ramrod back who adds two inches to his frame, the model who poses to perfection in an effortless stance, or the hunched-up young man who seems to carry the weight of the world on his shoulders!

 Good posture is not just about how you appear on the outside though.
 It also means learning to consistently stand, walk, sit, and lie in positions that put the least amount of strain on supporting muscles and ligaments during movement or activities.
 But shouldn’t the human body naturally fall into a position of least strain and most comfort?
 Unfortunately, that’s not the case and we easily allow it to form habits around unsuitable postures.

-The Effects of Posture
+The Effects Of Posture

-A Hunch is Tiring
+A Hunch Is Tiring

 Sometimes we look for reasons for aches, pains, and fatigue everywhere but miss what’s right under our nose – a neck under pressure!
 Blood supply to the head and neck is dependent on two paired arteries – the carotid artery and spinal artery.
-The carotid pumps oxygen to the face, so an unsuitable position of the head can restrict this and lead to a headache, even a migraine and facial pain.
-The spinal artery passes through the cervical vertebrae and any undue pressure can cause concentration disorders, nervousness, and sudden fatigue.2
+The carotid pumps oxygen to the face, so an unsuitable position of the head can restrict this and lead to a headache, even a migraine

 Sit Straight And Sing!